bijoythomas/sublime-jsscratchpad/README.md

 ## Installation

-To install it **manually with Git:** Clone the repository in your Sublime Text 3 Packages directory:
+Either through **Package Control** or to install it **manually with Git:** Clone the repository in your Sublime Text 3 Packages directory:

     git clone https://github.com/bijoythomas/sublime-jsscratchpad JsScratchPad